 Risks from being overweight

+Black people are known to have suffered a disproportionate impact in both the first and second waves of the pandemic.
+Why is not yet fully understood, but the latest research points to structural inequalities.
+A report by the Runnymede Trust, a race equality think-tank, has found that people from ethnic minority backgrounds in the UK are more likely to be exposed to Covid-19.
+A further review led by Doreen Lawrence has concluded that structural racism led to the disproportionate impact of Covid-19 on Black communities.
+This issue remains a considerable cause of concern to Black employees.
 Black staff often feel less able to raise their concerns within workplaces because of stereotypes and prejudice.
 This is an important context to understand and acknowledge.
-The DfE has previously confirmed to the Joint Unions that it believes that ''schools should be especially sensitive'' to the needs and concerns of Black staff.
+The DfE has previously confirmed to the Joint Unions that it believes that ‘’schools should be especially sensitive’’ to the needs and concerns of Black staff.

+Risk to disabled employees also requires careful consideration even if their particular health condition does not itself place them in the medically vulnerable category.
 Disabled staff often experience stereotypes at work and may be worried about the impact of the current crisis on their health and job security.
-It is important to remember that employers are under a legal obligation to make reasonable adjustments, which may in some cases include working at home, for disabled staff to ensure they can continue to do their jobs.
+It is important to remember that employers are under a legal obligation to make reasonable adjustments, which will in some cases include working at home, for disabled staff to ensure they can continue to do their jobs.

 Staff with family members who are medically vulnerable or at higher risk

-Where an employee’s domestic circumstances are such that there is a significant risk of passing on the virus to family members who are themselves at greater risk, the joint unions expect employers to consider allowing the employee to work at home until that risk can be reduced, either by changing their working arrangements or by changes in the local situation.
+Individual risk assessments must be conducted which consider the employee’s domestic circumstances and local prevalence of Covid-19.
+Where an employee’s domestic circumstances are such that there is a risk of passing on the virus to family members who are themselves at greater risk, the joint unions expect employers to allow the employee to work at home until that risk can be reduced, either by changing their working arrangements or by changes in the local situation.

 Staff who are otherwise anxious about returning to work